safl/chplforpyp-docs/docs/source/about.rst

 Chapel for Python/NumPy Users
 =============================

 The output of this project is an introduction to the Chapel language and concepts from the perspective of a NumPy user.
-The introduction is written is to answer the h as "I am used to doing X in NumPy how would I express X in Chapel?".
+The introduction is written to answer the question "I am used to doing X in NumPy, how would I express X in Chapel?".

 npbackend / Hidden Chapel